Sadow-Vortex/Advertisment/README.md

-# 🧺 Advertisement API - Kisan Seva 🌾
+# 🧺 Advertisement API 🌾

 A Spring Boot backend for managing and displaying advertisements with image upload, view tracking, and category-based filtering.
 Designed for the **Kisan Seva** platform.